catseye/Parc/README.md

 With `ParcAssert`, we can parse context-sensitive languages.
-But if we don't restrict ourselves to passing sufficiently simple predicates to `assert`, we can parse languages quite beyond the context-sensitive range.
-For example, we could use a predicate which checks if the string passed to it is a valid sentence in Presburger arithmetic, or even a valid computation trace of a Turing machine.
+But if we don't restrict ourselves to passing sufficiently simple predicates to `assert`, we can parse languages quite beyond the context-sensitive.
+For example, we could use a predicate that checks if the string passed to it is a valid sentence in Presburger arithmetic, or even a valid computation trace of a Turing machine.

-Formulating a set of parser combinators which is actually (and provably) limited to parsing the context-sensitive languages seems like a hard problem.
+Formulating a set of parser combinators which is provably capable of parsing _only_ the context-sensitive languages seems like a hard problem.
 One could probably create combinators that can describe any context-sensitive grammar (CSG), or an equivalent formalism such as a noncontracting grammar.
 But these formalisms are actually extremely